Battlelogium/Battlelogium/README.md

 >	- Changed some method names to be more clear.
 >	- Sorted out code #regions

-###Pre-Release 1.4
+###Release 1.4
 >* User Experience
 >	- Added an option in the settings menu in which the requirement for Origin to be running while playing Battlefield 3 can be removed
 >	- If `handleOrigin` is false and the Origin requirement was removed, going directly to campaign will not require logging into Origin
 >	- Removed the "Quit" button on the play bar in favour of the faux window chrome buttons on the top menubar of Battlelog
 >	- Moved the "Settings" button on to the secondary Battlelog nav bar
 >	- Settings can also be accessed through the "Settings" link under the profile dropdown menu on the top menubar.
 >	- Added an option to access Battlelog profile settings in the Battlelogium settings dialog
 >	- Added an Alt+Enter functionality to toggle between fullscreen and windowed mode
 >	- Added F5 to reload the page
 >	- Battlelog dialogs created by Battlelogium now use the new overlay and fade in and out over 400 ms.
 >	- New loading background
 >	- Added a version indicator on the bottom left of the loading screen
 >	- Removed the flashing "LOADING" text when loading
 >	- Added a Battlelog style flashing blue blink to replace "LOADING" text
->	- Removed BF4 Pre-Order ads
+>	- Removed BF4 Pre-Order and purchase ads
 >	- There is no longer a need to mark output.
 Simply submit battlelogium.log
 >	- Added hotkeys to start game modes quickly
 >		- Alt+C to start Campaign Mode
 >		- Alt+P to start Co-Op Mode
 >		- Alt+Q to start Quick Match
 >		- Alt+S to go to the Server Browser
 >		- Alt+H to go back to Battlelog Home
 >
 >* Code
->   - Upgraded to Awesomium 1.7.2
+	- Upgraded to Awesomium 1.7.2
 > 	- The Battlelog dialog API now has a C# wrapper for easy manipulation in C# code.
 >	- Ported the dialog API to jQuery for shorter and more readable code
 >	- Added "ParManager" to handle `bf3.par` file
 >	- Refactored Origin handling to `ManagedOrigin.cs`
 >	- Added `SetWindowed()` and `SetFullScreen()` to set between fullscreen and windowed mode
 >	- Added css and icons for faux window chrome buttons
 >	- Utilities.Log() now writes to a file for logging.
 >	- Reverted all event handlers to standard conventions
 >	- Various bug fixes

 Special thanks
 --------------